 Every new year we go all out organizing, de-cluttering, re-arranging all the things.
 High on most of our to-do lists is to get the most used (& most disorganized) spaces in order.
 Since so many of us have been working from home full-time over the last couple of years, the home office tops the list of rooms to tackle (2nd to kitchens & bathrooms).

-I have loads of information on how to get organized in the office, but today I want to share how to use Feng Shui & Pher Ankh create an office space that’s as pretty as it is productive.
+I have loads of information on how to get organized in the office, but today I want to share how to use Feng Shui & Pher Ankh create your perfect office space that’s as pretty as it is productive.

 Feng Shui is a way of arranging a space to be more in line with nature based on ancient Chinese methods .
 It uses elements of nature to create zones that amplify various areas of life such as success, wealth, relationships, community, productivity and more.